xinchenhawaii/SVMVB/README.md

 CUDA kernel code of Sauvola's algorithm

-It is only used for research and academic purpose Please refer to this paper:
+It is only used for research and academic purpose.
+Please refer to this paper:
 CUDA-accelerated fast Sauvola’s method on Kepler architecture
 Authors: Xin Chen, Yuefang Gao, Zhonghong Huang